-Non-current deferred revenues have maturity up to 9 years from the date of the statement of financial position.
+Non-current deferred revenues have maturity up to 8 years from the date of the statement of financial position.

-In the category Other financial liabilities of MKD 187,872 thousand (2015: MKD 366,338 thousand) represent the carrying amount of long term payables related to the transaction for purchase and sale of buildings with an exchange completed in 2012.
+In the category Other financial liabilities MKD 3,075 thousand (2016: MKD 187,872 thousand) represent the carrying amount of long term payables related to the transaction for purchase and sale of buildings with an exchange completed in 2012.
 These liabilities are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method.
-Financial liabilities of MKD 368,866 thousand (2015: MKD 341,512 thousand) represent the carrying amount of long term payables related to the capitalization of certain content right contracts in 2014, 2015 and 2016 (see note 12).
+Financial liabilities of MKD 885,645 thousand (2016: MKD 368,866 thousand) represent the carrying amount of long term payables related to the capitalization of certain content right contracts in 2014, 2015, 2016 and 2017 (see note 12).
 These liabilities are recognized initially at the net present value of future payments and subsequently measured at amortized cost using the effective interest method.
 The unwinding of the discount is being recognized in Interest expense in Profit and loss (see note 20).
-The carrying amount of these liabilities approximates their fair value as the related cash flows are discounted with an interest rate of 6% p.a. which is the observable at the market for similar long term financial liabilities.
+The carrying amount of these liabilities approximates their fair value as the related cash flows are discounted with an interest rate of 3.25% and 6% p.a. which is the observable at the market for similar long term financial liabilities.
 The remaining balance of other financial liabilities arises from contractual obligations for various transactions, from the ordinary course of business of the Company.